MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 Customer Demand

-Customer Demand is the quantity of parts to manufacture over some specified period of time to keep pace with customer orders.
-In practice, many companies choose to base customer demand on their expected rate of production (the customer in this case being more of an internal entity).
+Customer Demand is the quantity of parts that need to be manufactured over a specified period of time to keep pace with customer orders.

 Takt Time